ZainRizvi/ZainRizvi.github.io/_posts/2019-08-09-a-more-beautiful-question-summary.md

 ---
 layout: post
-title: A More Beautiful Question - Summary
+title: A More Beautiful Question - Key Insights
 excerpt: |-
   Better critical thinking and problem solving by asking questions, and fighting information overload.